 SWC (credential), LSW, & LCSW Licensure

-The SWC (Clinical Social Worker Candidate) registration ($72 fee) application is available online here, and the checklist for completing this application can be found here.
+The SWC (Clinical Social Worker Candidate) registration ($47 fee as of July 2024) application is available online here, and the checklist for completing this application can be found here.
 DORA currently requires the SWC (Clinical Social Worker Candidate) application to be completed and paid for online.
 Email DORA for application questions or completed applications, or contact DORA with general questions about licensure applications.

-Detailed information about requirements for applying for the SWC (Clinical Social Worker Candidate) credential and earning the LSW (Licensed Social Worker) and LCSW (Licensed Clinical Social Worker) licenses, including supervision requirements are here and in the Mental Health Practice Act and the DORA Social Work Rules & Regulations (links in side-bar, choose most recent versions of documents on DORA website and Secretary of State website) .
+Detailed information about requirements for applying for the SWC (Clinical Social Worker Candidate) credential and earning the LSW (Licensed Social Worker license; $84 as of July 2024) and LCSW (Licensed Clinical Social Worker license; $84 as of July 2024) licenses, including supervision requirements are here and in the Mental Health Practice Act and the DORA Social Work Rules & Regulations (links in side-bar, choose most recent versions of documents on DORA website and Secretary of State website) .
 The School Social Work license is provided through the Colorado Department of Education (CDE) (not DORA).
 For more information see CDE info.

 Licensees are required to comply with Colorado's Continuing Professional Competency (CPC)/Continuing Professional Development (CPD) Program requirements for LSWs and LCSWs.
 Additionally, for SWCs (Clinical Social Worker Candidates), LSWs and LCSWs, there are HPPP/Skolnik Act requirements.